CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/lb48.png)

->**Note:** We need to log off users from session hosts so that when the users login back to the session host, they are divided based on the depth first load balancing method.
+>**Note:** We need to log off the users from session hosts so that when the users login again, connection is made based on the *Depth-first load balancing method*.

 **B**. **Depth first**